 That said, it not quite as luxurious as the 750i and perhaps too much technology takes away a lot of the feeling from the A8L.
 It feels more robotized than a conventional car.
 It does not look quite that great and the interiors are just full of screens, lacking some classiness.
 The Beemer too is loaded with technology but it still feels natural in a lot of areas.
 It’s is quite cheaper than the Beemer though.
 If you fancy gadgets, the Audi A8L would be your favourite pick but for a proper luxury sedan, the BMW 750i is still the better buy.

 BMW 750i vs Porsche Panamera GTS

 The Panamera GTS and the BMW 750i are very different cars.
-While one takes luxury very seriously, the other is quite performance focused.
+While one takes luxury very seriously, the other is quite performance-focused.
 The Porsche Panamera GTS is the fastest sedan here and being a Porsche, it naturally inherits all that dynamics and handling you would expect from a Porsche.
-On the down side, it rides quite firm and the feeling is nowhere close to the luxurious ride of the 750i.
-It’s not harsh per se, but it’s significantly stiff for a luxury sedan.
+On the downside, it rides quite firm and the feeling is nowhere close to the luxurious ride of the 750i.
+It’s not harsh per se, but it’s significantly stiff for a luxury car.

 The Porsche Panamera has become better looking over the years and in its present guise, it perhaps looks the most attractive.
 The interiors are very finely designed and it comes with a lot of technology and screens too.
 However, it does not feel near as luxurious as a 750i and it does not even intend to.
 The Panamera is about going fast with four people in an executive sedan with all creature comforts but not luxury overdone.
 Priced a little more than the Beemer, a choice between these two is pretty easy.
 If luxury is all you care about, get the 750i.
 If you like going fast and if you want to enjoy driving your executive sedan, buy the Panamera GTS.